redstrate/redstrate.com/content/blog/deepvulkan8/index.md

 To solve this issue, smarter people have figured out the way to avoid these issues is two-fold:

-* Limit the size of the bokeh to a balanace between reasonably looking, and performant.
+* Limit the size of the bokeh to a balance between reasonably looking, and performant.
 * Split the bokeh fields into near and far fields.